 French studies 2: language and culture of the French-speaking world

 This module takes you to an upper intermediate level of competence in French, which is equivalent to level B2 level of the Council of Europe’s Common European Framework of Reference.
 You’ll further develop your cultural knowledge, and practical language skills in listening, speaking, reading, writing and interacting in a variety of situations – ranging from everyday conversation to putting forward your point of view in a debate.
 You’ll also consolidate and further develop academic, digital and employability skills in French-speaking contexts.
-A residential school takes place in France.

 What you will study